Listen to or Download

 Similarly, God does not expect people to believe that Jesus rose from the dead and that He is alive today without any reasonable evidence to support this claim.

 What we know about Jesus is primarily learned from the Bible.
 Some people do not believe that Jesus is Alive, because they do not view the Bible as a reliable historical record.
 (If you want to learn more about the historicity of the Bible, we recommend you read the book, The Bible as History by Werner Keller.)

 The scriptures tell us that Jesus is God, that he came to earth in a human body, and that after he was killed, he rose from the dead with a new resurrected body that is not subject to decay.

-The Bible also tells us that he lives today and is at the right hand of God the Father.
-Jesus intercedes for those who believe in Him and He makes intercession for them.
+The Bible also tells us that He lives today and is at the right hand of God the Father.
+Jesus intercedes for those who believe in Him.
 He will return to earth again at a time we do not know, and He will set everything right.
 Christians treasure this knowledge and want to follow Him and worship Him for all He does for them.

 - “Before Abraham was, I AM.”

 In the book of Mark Jesus claimed to be able to forgive sins.
 He claimed he is the Lord of the Sabbath and with it the right to reinterpret the law.
 Jesus claimed that to accept Jesus is to accept God.
 Jesus affirmed to Caiaphas the high priest that He is “the Christ, the Son of the Blessed.”

 In response to this we might consider what one writer has to say about this…